nan-hk/coding-challenge/README.md

   * location
   * video_file
   * seconds_into
-* Language could be either Python or NodeJS
+* Language is in Python
-* You can freely choose to use whichever library you want to make the job easier.
-* Feel free to ask if you have problems or questions.
+* Libraries - pandas, dattime, os, re